Simultaneous Estimation and Dataset Selection for Transfer Learning in High Dimensions by a Non-convex Penalty: Introduction

 \section{Introduction}

-The idea of transfer learning, originated from the computer science community \citep{torrey2010transfer,zhuang2020comprehensive,niu2020decade}, has been applied to various high-dimensional statistical problems in the past few years.
-As its name indicates, useful information from related tasks (\emph{sources}) could be transferred to the original task (\emph{target}), so as to improve the efficiency of statistical inference for the latter. \cite{bastani2021predicting} proposes a two-step transfer learning algorithm when the source data size is sufficiently large and the difference between the target and source tasks can be modeled as a sparse function.
-In \cite{li2020transfer}, the authors discuss the transfer learning problem under the high-dimensional linear model setting and establish the minimax optimal rate for the estimators of the target parameters. \cite{tian2022transfer} further study the estimation and inference for generalized linear model following the transfer learning framework.
-Both \cite{li2020transfer} and \cite{tian2022transfer} focus on a two-step transfer learning procedure: in the first step information of the target parameter is acquired by pooling the useful datasets, and in the second step the primal estimator is further fine-tuned using target data.
-Intuitively, when the sources are sufficiently similar to the target, transfer learning outperforms the direct estimation using target data only.
-For the benefit of knowledge transfer under various statistical models, one may also refer to \cite{li2022transfer,he2022transfer} for Gaussian/semi-parametric graphical models, and \cite{cai2021transfer,reeve2021adaptive} for non-parametric classification.
+The idea of transfer learning, originated from the computer science community \citep{torrey2010transfer,zhuang2020comprehensive,niu2020decade}, has been applied on various \emph{high-dimensional} statistical problems in the past few years \citep{bastani2021predicting,li2020transfer,tian2022transfer,cai2021transfer}.
+As its name indicates, useful information from related tasks (\emph{sources}) could be transferred to the original task (\emph{target}), so as to improve the efficiency of statistical inference for the latter.